430058Mauger1/Unit-15-Assignment-2/docs/README.md

 In pursuit of maintainability, I decided to make the codebase smaller.
 By merging pages during the design phase, I reduced redundancy and complexity, resulting in a more concise and manageable codebase.
 Additionally, using the Bootstrap framework provided a robust set of pre-built components and styling variables, fostering consistency and efficiency in development and maintenance tasks.

 Moreover, employing a version control system, such as GitHub, was helpful in managing changes to the codebase.
 GitHub's robust features allowed me to track revisions, and seamlessly revert to prior versions when necessary.
-This meticulous approach to version control ensures a reliable history of changes, facilitating thorough review and approval processes, and ultimately contributing to the long-term maintainability of the project.
+This meticulous approach to version control ensures a reliable history of changes, facilitating efficient and effective troubleshooting and bug fixing processes, and ultimately contributing to the long-term maintainability of the project.

 ### Optimisation